Psmths/windows-forensic-artifacts/persistence/task-scheduler-operational-log.md

 | 4702 | Scheduled Task Updated |
 | 4699 | Scheduled Task Deleted |

-In the event that tasks are remotely scheduled, as is commonly seen during lateral movement attempts, this activity may be identified by observing Type 3 logons via [`4624: An account was successfully logged on`](/account/evtx-4624-successful-logon.md) events in close proximity to task creation.

 ## Caveats
 Logging for these events is disabled by default and must be enabled to provide these artifacts.